tbest dog food

 We also know that dogs require lower amino acids and proteins than true carnivores, and they are able to utilise Vitamin A and D from plants.
 Dogs are metabolically different to carnivores and are actually closer to omnivores, so a meat-only diet won’t work.

-Pet food labelling is regulated at two governmental levels in the U.S. The purpose of the regulation is to provide factual information on pet food labels.
+Federal RegulationsIn the U.S. pet food labelling is regulated at two governmental levels.
+The purpose of the regulation is to provide factual information on pet food labels.
 Beware; there are traps!

 The federal regulations, under the United States Food and Drug Administration (FDA), set standards for all animal feed.
-These regulations require all of the following labelling requirements to be met.
+Regulations require all of the following labelling requirements to be met.

 Proper identification of product.